jethornton/pandoc-man/docs/source/man.rst

 ENVIRONMENT,  FILES, VERSIONS, CONFORMING TO, NOTES, BUGS, EXAMPLE, AUTHORS, and SEE ALSO.

 Adding to our man page a couple of sections.
+Note that AUTHORS is created in the header.

 testproj.1.md
 ::

 	%TESTPROJ(1) Test Project Man Page
-	%John Doe
+	%John B Doe, Jane Q Doe
 	%Feburary 7, 2021

 	# NAME